Copy Protect PDF Files

 To further discourage copying and sharing of PDF content, you can add dynamic watermarks that automatically insert the user’s name, email, company name, and a date/time stamp at view/print time.
 This ensures that the user of those documents is clearly identifiable.

 By using dynamic variables, you only have to protect one PDF document for all users.
-With Acrobat PDF security you have to protect each PDF document individually for each user in order to customize it with their user details.
+With Acrobat PDF security you must protect each PDF document individually for each user to add details such as their name and company.
+This is unfeasible at scale.

 Locklizard watermarks are also permanent and cannot be removed in a PDF editor.